Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Most air compressors are powered by electricity and therefore feature extension cords to easily connect to power supplies.
 A broken extension cord can cause some serious risks, potentially even fire.
 A fault in an extension cord will trigger the circuit breaker to trip and cut off the electric supply to the compressor and shut down its system.

 Extension cords are notorious for throttling power, and therefore you may be underpowering your compressor motor.
-This will contribute to the motor overheating and the breaker tripping when the compressor starts.
+This will contribute to the motor overheating and the air compressor breaker tripping when the compressor starts.

 You should leave the compressor to cool for between 15 and 30 minutes, then plug it directly into a wall socket rather than an extension cord.
 If your compressor starts this time and you have used it until it needs to restart, and it does so successfully then you’ve solved your problem.